Temple University vs Grand Valley State University

 The Financial Comparison

-Ten years after enrollment, Temple University graduates earn a median of $63,727 compared to $56,118 at Grand Valley State University.
-The payback period is 8.8 years at Temple University versus 9.7 years at Grand Valley State University.
+Then look at what that buys.
+Ten years after enrollment, Temple University graduates earn a median $63,727 against $56,118 at Grand Valley State University.
+The cost earns itself back in 8.8 years at Temple University and 9.7 years at Grand Valley State University.

-Graduates leave Temple University with a median $24,395 in debt versus $24,500 at Grand Valley State University.
-The debt-to-earnings ratios are 0.58 and 0.65 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Temple University owing a median $24,395 versus $24,500 at Grand Valley State University.
+Their debt-to-earnings ratios are 0.58 and 0.65 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers